Global-Auto-Systems/UNSER/README.md

 It can be used by the Schools, the Public, Education Partners, Service providers, Ministry of Education and Law enforcement as shown.
 ![UNSER2](https://user-images.githubusercontent.com/4066499/150940247-b4eff4a4-3da6-4036-a34c-b5d11b0589c5.png)

-If you would d like to chat with UNSER developers and Users, please join our UNSER Community via <a href="https://join.slack.com/t/unsergroup/shared_invite/zt-12by6mbpw-0Q3Ogw2nUgKVecf0rGSe6Q">UNSER Slack Channel.</a>
+If you would d like to chat with UNSER developers and Users,join UNSER Community via <a href="https://join.slack.com/t/unsergroup/shared_invite/zt-12by6mbpw-0Q3Ogw2nUgKVecf0rGSe6Q">UNSER Slack Channel.</a>

 # Licenses